Carnival is here again beginning this weekend and continuing until next Wednesday, which is Ash Wednesday and the beginning of Lent.

 We begin with the funky sounds of the Meters, one of the Big Easy’s greatest bands.
-I am probably remiss in not including Clifton Chenier, Buckwheat Zydeco, Nathan and the Zydeco Cha Chas and other bands, but you’ll get the picture.
-New Orleans carnival is known as mardi gras (fat tuesday), referring to the final night’s pleasure binge before the fun shuts down with Ash Wednesday.
+I am probably remiss in not including Clifton Chenier, Buckwheat Zydeco, Nathan and the Zydeco Cha Chas, and other bands, but you get the picture.
+New Orleans carnival is known as Mardi Gras (also Fat Tuesday), referring to the final night’s pleasure binge before the fun shuts down with Ash Wednesday.

-Trinidad and Tobago have huge celebrations.
+Trinidad and Tobago have huge celebrations as well.
 I love the steel pan orchestras.
-What genius it takes to fashion a 3 octave chromatic wonder, in both soprano, tenor, and bass ranges, from discarded oil drums?
-There is even a band that is named after the oil company: The Esso Trinadad Steel Band.
+It takes a certain genius to fashion a three-octave chromatic wonder in both soprano, tenor, and bass ranges, from discarded oil drums!
+There is even a band named after the oil company, The Esso Trinadad Steel Band.
 Steel bands can play anything from jazz to Broadway to Chopin and Tchaikovsky.
 Yes, anything.
-Felix Walround does a version of “Send In The Clowns”.
+Felix Walround does a version of “Send In The Clowns.”
 Brian Eno once told me that the most violent-sounding music was often associated with happy occasions, and mentioned steel bands.
 I wouldn’t say their sound is violent, just clangorous.

 Enjoy the music!

 - The Meters / Cissy Strut / The Meters Anthology / Rhino

 - The Wild Magnolias / Meet The Boys On The Battlefront / They Call Us Wild / Sunnyside Records